 No biking kit is complete without a helmet.
 The fact is, accidents happen, and in the event of a crash, a helmet can protect you from suffering potentially serious injuries.
 Simply wearing a helmet can be the difference between suffering a minor scratch or a severe head or brain injury.
 For this reason, you need a protective helmet when riding regardless of whether you are a commuter, road rider, mountain biker, gravel grinder, or extreme cyclist.

 But the truth is most helmets are not ponytail-friendly and manufacturers do not make claims about their safety or suitability when worn with a ponytail.
 Rather, most manufacturers claim their helmets are unisex making finding one that works well with women’s hair, particularly a ponytail, is usually difficult.

-Notice: This post conains affiliate link.
-I may recieve a small commision on items linked to from this page.
+Notice: This post contains affiliate links.
+I may receive a small commission on items linked from this page.
 However, you will not be charged more for your purchase.
-This is one way that this site pays for the expenses associated with it’s operations.
+This is one way that this site pays for the expenses associated with its operations.

-The justification in the industry for manufacturing helmets that are unisex rather than gender specific is that the ratio of male to female riders is roughly 2:1.
-Which means for the majority of female riders who have to pack their hair into a ponytail to feel comfortable to ride, there just aren’t many comfortable helmets to choose from.
+The justification in the industry for manufacturing helmets that are unisex rather than gender-specific is that the ratio of male to female riders is roughly 2:1.
+Which means for the majority of female riders who have to pack their hair into a ponytail to feel comfortable riding, there just aren’t many comfortable helmets to choose from.

 Worse still, lovers of cross-country riding, mounting biking, enduro, or downhill riding have even more limited options when it comes to ponytail-friendly bike helmets.
 Because these riding styles are considered more extreme, the assumption is that women aren’t participating in these sports, at least not in numbers that manufacturers are willing to cater to us.
 (But ladies, we know this is not the case.)